My Drive Thru

-"My Drive Thru" is a collaborative single by The Strokes lead vocalist Julian Casablancas, American singer-songwriter Santigold, and The Neptunes producer and N.E.R.D member Pharrell Williams.
+"My Drive Thru" is a collaborative single by The Strokes lead vocalist Julian Casablancas, American singer-songwriter Santigold (known as "Santogold" by then, she changed her alias in February 2009), and The Neptunes producer and N.E.R.D member Pharrell Williams.
 The song was created for Converse's centennial and was released in June 2008.

 Background

 Various media outlets reported in May 2008 that Casablancas, Santigold (Santi White) and Williams had teamed up to create the song for Converse's centennial "Three Artists, One Song" campaign.
-Cornerstone, a media and marketing agency, put Santigold, Casablancas and Williams together on the track for Converse.
 White told Gigwise.com that Casablancas and White recorded "My Drive Thru" separately, "so it ends up being just this weird long song with sort of everybody with lots of their own personalities separate."
 Williams worked with Casablancas and White individually in Miami, New York City and Los Angeles.
 Santogold described the song as "such a Pharrell track."
 White continued that she wasn't worried about the song being for a brand.
 "It's like one of the main ways to get our music heard now, and so it's stupid for artists to shy away from that."